forcepusher/forcepusher/README.md

 **Crackhead** 232k/48k - google/gemma-4-26b-a4b@q4_k_m (for 16GB GPU + 32GB RAM, starter option, temp 1.0)

 On 16GB VRAM card you will have 48k context window while computing 8 layers on CPU, and it's still a Crackhead model.
 It's basically for testing before buying hardware for fat models.

+Models less than 26B are absolutely useless, don't hold your hopes high.
+Put `Think with attention to details, stop the thought at 10 paragraphs.` rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
+Quantize your vision .mmproj file to Q8_0 so you don't have to blind the model completely.
+Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
+Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.
+When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.
+Use OpenAI-compatible API to connect to LM Studio.
+Best open-source agentic IDE atm seems to be https://zed.dev/

 ---